wsamstag/hello-world/README.md

 # hello-world
-My first repository on Github - HelloWorld
+My first repository on Github - HelloWorld.

 I'm a programmer from Bavaria (Germany).
 I would like learn to programming with C# and Github.